flycrum/mmm-typed-vuex/README.md

     this._parentModule = parentModule;

     this._mixinOptions(
-      // this should be familiar to you...it's exactly what you've already been doing (no magic here) {
+      // this object structure should be familiar to you...it's what you've already been doing {
         namespaced: true,
         state: Object.assign(this._generateState(), {